Skip to main content

 While some types of tumors have been evidenced not to metastasize, those are the exception to the rule.
 Predominantly there is no known cure for NETs.

 What if I have an unknown primary?
-How do I manage my mets?
+How do I manage my NETs?

 It is of utmost importance that you partner with a NETs specialist in the management of your disease.
 When the primary is unknown, the focus of treatment(s) turn toward the metastatic disease.
 Therapies are then decided based on the site of metastasis; the clinical symptoms; the tumor burden (amount of tumor) as well as the staging, differentiation and activity of the metastatic disease.